Leicestershire Online Visibility Report 2026

 the real story

-show no estimated organic traffic from Google
+Leicestershire SMEs show no estimated organic traffic from Google

-businesses audited across the county
+Leicestershire SMEs audited across the county

 Why this matters more than ever